AndyObtiva/glimmer-dsl-libui/README.md

 That is data-binding `entered_text` attribute on `self` to `entry` `text` property and printing text after write to the model.

+One note about `table` `cell_rows` data-binding is that it works with either a raw data `Array` (rows) of `Array`s (column cells) or an `Array` (rows) of models with attributes (column cells) matching the underscored names of `table` columns by convention.
+This smart default can be overridden when needed by passing an `Array` enumerating all mapped model attributes in the order of `table` columns or alternatively, a `Hash` mapping only the column names that have model attribute names different from their underscored version.

 [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) supports unidirectional (one-way) data-binding of any control/shape/attributed-string property via the `<=` operator (indicating data is moving from the right side, which is the Model, to the left side, which is the GUI View object).

 Example of unidirectional data-binding: